Tyrrrz/CliWrap/Readme.md

 ```

 In this case, instead of being ignored, the data written to standard output and error streams is decoded as text and buffered in-memory.
-After the command has finished executing, you can inspect the contents of the buffers to see what the process has printed to the console during its run time.
+After the command has finished executing, you can inspect the contents of the buffers to see what the process has printed to the console during its runtime.

 Handling command output is a very common use case, so CliWrap offers a few high-level [execution models](#execution-models) to make things simpler.
-In particular, the same thing shown in the above example can be achieved more succinctly by using the `ExecuteBufferedAsync()` extension method:
+In particular, the same thing shown in the above example can also be achieved more succinctly by using the `ExecuteBufferedAsync()` extension method:

 ```csharp
 using CliWrap;